Scarlett Martínez International Airport: International airport

 In 2011 the government of Panama gave the order to proceed with a project to rebuild the airport.
 The restoration work included rehabilitation of the runway and airport terminal, and construction of a tunnel for the Pan-American Highway, which previously crossed the runway.
 The $53.2 million project was awarded through a public bidding process.
 The project was supervised by the Ministry of Public Works (MOP) and the Civil Aviation Authority (CAA) and lasted 14 months.

 President Ricardo Martinelli said the new Scarlett Martínez Airport at Río Hato would bring benefits and opportunities for area residents.
 The airport would allow Panama City's Tocumen International Airport to accept more flights for business and connecting flights in an effort to secure Panama's position as a hub for business and commercial activity in the region.
 It will serve to boost tourism along the Pacific beaches of Panama, where several beach resorts and condo developments are located.
 President Martinelli confirmed that the airport would be used by charter companies from the United States, Canada, and Europe.
 The airport was officially opened by President Martinelli on 13 November 2013.

-The runway is 0.5 km inland from the Pacific coastline.
-South approach and departure are over the water.
-The Rio Hato VOR-DME (Ident: RHT) is located on the field.